By: Liz Kline

 A great retail add-on to your service ticket.

-If your client has damaged, coarse, or dried-out hair, a deeply penetrating hair mask or hair oil is a great recommendation for this.
+If your client has damaged, coarse, or dried-out hair, a deeply penetrating hair mask or hair slugging oil is a great recommendation for this.
 I call this a twofer.
 They get beautiful shiny strands, and you get a little extra money on your ticket.

-A benefit for all hair types.
+Hair slugging can benefit all hair types.

 While all hair types can enjoy slugging, you’ll want to change what type of hair oils or conditioners you recommend to your client.
 If their hair is very fine, a heavier oil may not be the best fit.
 Grapeseed oil may be better suited.
 On the other hand, if they have coarse or thick hair, then castor oil may be better suited.
+The best oil for hair slugging will be different from client to client.

 Throwing a bit of caution to the wind here, but any saturation of hair oils or a hair mask left on for an extended period can cause product buildup.
 Not to mention, it can clog the scalp's skin pores and can cause scalp folliculitis.
 It can also cause breakouts along the hair line.
 It's best to properly cleanse or rinse the hair the following morning to avoid breakouts and scalp folliculitis.